 Total Cost of Services Rendered $ZZZ,ZZZ

 If your company is services based, then your Cost of Goods Sold section or properly worded, Cost of Services Rendered, should have the above identified line items in the report.
 This will allow management the opportunity to identify trends and or issues as it relates to the total revenue generated.
 Overall, in a service based organization, CSR is going to run from 65% to 70% of the total revenue generated.
-So it is important to understand this section of the report and what the true cost of labor runs for the company.
+It is important to understand this section of the report and what the true cost of labor runs for the company.
 Act on Knowledge.